classroomgms/GamesHub/README.md

 - Google Classroom style **icon**
 - Easy to use, just open and play
 - Updated Frequently!
-- Open Source!
-So you can create your own Games Hub!

 ## Notes
-- This project use a lot of different website for the games, So some of them might not work/Blocked.
 - some games might not work, if it's blocked then I'll figure out a way.

 ## Disclaimer
 This project is for educational purposes only.
 Use responsibly.